 Dimensionless Parameters =

 $$(f, \sigma_f, \eta, c/\nu)$$

+.
 (3)

-Outline.- We introduce the stochastic and the quantized models in Sections II and III, with extra technical details in Appendix A. We further discuss the significance of the model parameters in section IV, and provide a regime diagram in Fig. 1.
-Then we look on the spectrum of the Lindbladian for non-disordered and for disordered ring in Sections V and VI respectively.
-We discuss how the localization of its eigen-modes is affected by c in Section VII, and highlight some counter-intuitive effects.
-The delocalization threshold is further explained in Section VIII.
-The summary in Section VII provides extra background, to place the present work in the context of past studies.
+We introduce the stochastic and the quantized models in Secs.
+II and III, with extra technical details in the Appendix.
+We further discuss the significance of the model parameters in Sec.
+IV and provide a regime diagram in Fig. 1.
+Then we look on the spectrum of the Lindbladian for nondisordered and for disordered ring in Secs.
+V and VI, respectively.
+We discuss how the localization of its eigenmodes is affected by c in Sec.
+VII and highlight some counterintuitive effects.
+The delocalization threshold is further explained in Sec.
+VIII.
+The summary in Sec.
+VII provides extra background to place the present work in the context of past studies.